serverlessworkflow/specification/specification.md

 The `timeouts` property is used to define the default workflow timeouts for workflow, state, action, and branch execution.
 For more information about timeouts and its use cases see the [Workflow Timeouts](#Workflow-Timeouts) section.

+The `error` property is used to define checked errors that can be explicitly handled during workflow execution.
+For more information about workflow error handling ....
+TODO - ADD LINK

 The `auth` property can be either an inline [auth](#Auth-Definition) definition array, or a URI reference to a resource containing an array of [auth](#Auth-Definition) definitions.